ApurvaBhargava/my-curriculum-vitae/README.md

 ## ABOUT

-I am a Data Scientist with 2 years of professional and academic research experience, M.S. in Data Science from New York University and B.E. in Computer Science and Engineering from Birla Institute of Technology, Mesra, India.
+Machine Learning Engineer/ Data Scientist with 3 years of industrial and academic research experience, M.S. in Data Science from New York University and B.E. in Computer Science and Engineering from Birla Institute of Technology, Mesra, India.

 I am passionate about translating intelligence from carbon brains to silicon ones and decoding the world.
 I am a quick learner, curious and highly meticulous.
-I am currently tackling logistics optimization problems using machine learning at IFF and actively looking for full-time opportunities.
+I am the most excited about general intelligence AI.

-I believe in the plasticity of mindset and welcome new ideas and perspectives.
+I believe in the plasticity of mind and welcome new ideas and perspectives.
 Since the mind is bigger than the person, I also write poetry and short stories.

 ## EDUCATION